- 2 Bedrooms

-When you stay here, sounds of the Atlantic Sea and vistas of subtropical vegetation greet you each day, but you're just a brief drive out to one of the main streets of Hilton Head Island where you can browse many stores and eateries.
+When you stay here, sounds of the Atlantic Sea and vistas of subtropical vegetation greet you each day, but you're just a brief drive out to one of the main streets of Hilton Head Island where you can browse copious stores and eateries.
 Manicured walkways accept straighforward access to the beach as well as to the community's tennis courts and pools.
-Nine tennis courts, a shared hot tub, numerous pools, a exercise center, and fishing lagoon are available when you stay at Island Club.
+Nine tennis courts, a shared hot tub, multiple pools, a exercise center, and fishing lagoon are available when you stay at Island Club.

-In the villa, there is huge seating in the living space and a pull-out sleeper.
+In the villa, there is abundant seating in the living space and a pull-out sleeper.
 In the master bedroom, there is a king bed and a private bathroom.
 The second bedroom has two double beds with access to the full bathroom in the hallway.
 Both bedrooms and the living space have a flatscreen TV, and all areas have access to complimentary WiFi.
 Take care of any laundry you have with the private washer/dryer.

 This villa is a year-round destination thanks to the Hilton Head climate and copious cultural events, so rent this rental today!